Isle of Wight Council

 Please click here to view the Isle of Wight Council’s Care Close to Home Strategy.

-In addition to the above, the Isle of Wight Council is a Disability Confident Employer.
-This means that providing an individual meets the basic essential requirements of the advertised role and have declared themselves as disabled, they will be offered an opportunity for an interview within the council.
+The Isle of Wight Council is an equal opportunities employer, who is proud to encourage applications from all cultures, backgrounds and abilities to better reflect the diversity within our local community.
+In addition to this, we are also a Disability Confident Employer.
+Along with a number of other areas of commitments, this means that providing you meet the basic essential requirements of the advertised role and have declared yourself as disabled, you will be offered an opportunity for an interview within the council.

 Telephone 01983 823134 or email callcentre@iow.gov.uk if you need further information about applying.
-Please note only applications completed and submitted online by the closing date will be accepted.
+Please note only applications completed and submitted online will be accepted.